Logmanager documentation

 }

-21. Upon successful registration you will see a page with the text output of the registration process (unfortunately it is output from the MS website, so it is not fully readable)
+1. Upon successful registration, you will see a page with the text output of the registration process (JSON data that represents Microsoft cloud.)

 O365 tenant edit